Gorgeous foliage with large leathery leaves that go from a dark red to rich burgundy!

-The Philodendron Imperial Red is a decorative foliage plant with large leathery leaves that go from a dark red to rich burgundy.
-When mature, these leaves turn into deep purples that eventually morph into dark glossy green.
+When mature the Philodendron Imperial Red leaves turn into deep purples that eventually morph into dark glossy green.

 This unusual plant is a relatively new hybrid, bred specifically to be a robust houseplant, so you should have no trouble keeping it in shape if you follow the correct care instructions.

 Our beautiful sizes:

 Medium: Growing pot size is 14cm.
 Overall plant height including growing pot: 35-45cm

 Large:Growing pot size is 27cm.
 Overall plant height including growing pot: 80-90cm

 Toxicity:Keep away from nibbly pets and curious children.
 Wear gloves when handling it if your skin is on the sensitive side.